1. Hell and Punishment: Eternal, Conscious Torment

 Are there other options besides ECT in the fires of hell?

 ECT says no. Accept the problem to the glory of God.
-It may not pump up our emotions, but we don’t go by them, but by the Word of God.
-Now that’s orthodoxy!
+It may not pump up our emotions, but we don’t go by them, but by the word of God.

 Key Scriptures